-NDSA report on Kaleshwaram project an indictment of previous BRS govt: Telangana minister
+NDSA report on Kaleshwaram project an indictment of previous BRS govt: Telangana Minister

 The Congress government would thoroughly study the NDSA findings and hold a detailed discussion in the next Cabinet meeting, he added.

 The damage to the Medigadda barrage which was part of the Kaleshwaram project was a major issue during the 2023 assembly polls.
-PTI SJR SKY SKY
+PTI SJR KH